-HUM 1111 Spanish & Latin American Culture: Pre-Columbia Civilizations, 3 credits existed before the arrival of the Spaniards, including the Olmec, Maya, Toltec and Aztec civilizations.
+Acquaints students with the civilizations and cultures of Spain and Latin America, with an emphasis on Pre-Columbian civilizations that existed before the arrival of the Spaniards, including the Olmec, Maya, Toltec and Aztec civilizations.
 The destruction of the Pre-Columbian civilizations by the Conquistadors will also be analyzed.
 This course is taught in English; no previous knowledge of Spanish is required.